Inference for Heteroskedastic PCA with Missing Data: Distributional theory and inference procedures

-Here, $\bm{Z}$ contains not only linear mapping of $\bm{E}$ but also a certain second-order term, the latter of which is crucial when coping with the regime $n\gg d$.
-As will be solidified in the proof, $\bm{Z}$ admits the following Gaussian approximation
+Here, $\bm{Z}$ contains not only a linear mapping of $\bm{E}$ but also a certain quadratic mapping, the latter of which is crucial when coping with the regime $n\gg d$.
+As a consequence of the central limit theorem (which will be solidified in the proof), $\bm{Z}$ admits the following Gaussian approximation